Bagulin: American Colonial Period

 The significant transformation of Bagulin began in 1903 during the American colonial period, when a parliamentary government was instituted.
 This change ushered in the establishment of institutional facilities and the introduction of formal education.
 A bamboo community hall with a cogon grass roof was constructed, symbolizing the progress of the community.
 During this period, Bagulin was placed under the jurisdiction of the Mountain Province, a sub-province of Benguet.
 The community was subsequently relocated to Picdel, a narrow valley strip along the Naguilian-Bagulin River, which provided a more suitable environment for settlement and development.

 In 1918, an agreement between Governor Guzman of the Mountain Province and Governor Pio Ancheta of La Union designated Bagulin as a municipal district of Burgos within La Union, marking a significant change in its governance structure.
 In 1922, the Mountain Province officially relinquished Bagulin to La Union, though it continued to function as a municipal district for several more decades.

 The administrative landscape of Bagulin changed further in 1928 when the community center was relocated to a nearby settlement known as Suyo, which is now the present-day Poblacion.
 The former community center, named Nangalisan (meaning “an abandoned place” in Ilocano), was left behind as settlers from Naguilian, primarily Ilocanos, moved in to improve Suyo.
 During this period, a bamboo chalet was constructed to serve as the administrative hall, housing a simple governance structure that comprised a mayor, a secretary-treasurer, and a policeman.
-These developments laid the foundation for future local governance and community organization.

 Full Municipal Status

 Bagulin was converted on June 25, 1963 into a regular municipality by virtue of Executive Order No. 42, issued by President Diosdado Macapagal.
-This milestone recognized Bagulin as the 20th municipality of La Union, solidifying its place in the province's history.
+This made Bagulin the 20th municipality of La Union.